FrankGaughan/OralHistories/CravensandCrawford.md

 Cravens, Florence, and Edith L. Crawford. “[I Was Born in Austin, Texas].”
-Manuscript/mixed material,”Pioneer Story.”
+Manuscript/mixed material.
+Pioneer Story.
 April 11, 1938. http://www.loc.gov/item/wpalh001194/.

 I was born in Austin Texas, in 1874, and lived there until I was twelve years old, I have lived in the state of New Mexico, for fifty one years, and in Lincoln County thirty three years.